Eric Radman : a Journal

 This script can be refactored to be less repetitious, but will serve as a starting point.
 Key features:

-OpenBSD's miniroot is deceptively easy to use for an automated network install since install.sub reads the install server and filename from /var/db/dhcpleased/$_if.
+OpenBSD's miniroot is easy to use for an automated network install since install.sub reads the install server and filename from /var/db/dhcpleased/$_if.

 Poor Man's Service Discovery